AbduHosein/Go-Backend/README.md

  Made from following this guide <https://medium.com/geekculture/full-stack-application-with-go-gin-react-and-mongodb-37b63ef71133>.
  Need to change the model and endpoints to serve needs for a project.

+# Getting it running
+To start first make sure you have the latest versions of Node, npm, gin, etc (look at imports for files to "go get ...").
+Additionally you'll need to create a .env file in the server directory of the structure:

+	PORT=5000
+	MONGO_URL=...From a mongodb cluster

 # Data model (TBD)

 	ID          primitive.ObjectID `bson:"_id"`